 - a) The Endowment Fund consists of externally restricted contributions received by the Foundation where the endowment principal is required to be maintained intact.
 The Endowment Fund also includes internal resources transferred by the Board of Directors (the "Board") to the Endowment Fund, with the intention that the principal be maintained intact, but may be drawn down to fund operating activities and grants as required. - b) Investment income is allocated among the funds based on the Foundation's Fund Unitization and Capital Preservation Policy.
 This policy has the objective of protecting the real value of the endowments over time by limiting the amount of income made available for spending and requiring the reinvestment of income not made available.
-For fiscal 2010 the policy established a payout rate of 4.5% of fund balances.
-Effective April 1, 2010, the Foundation changed its Fund Unitization and Capital Preservation Policy to pay out an amount based on 5% of fund balances, of which 0.5% is credited to the General Fund for administration.
+The policy establishes a payout amount based on 5% of fund balances, of which 0.5% is credited to the General Fund for administration.